saadman-sakib/2player-tictactoe/README.md

 The server.py file have to be run in the server machine at first.

-Then each of should run the clients.py script.(server machine should have only server.py file and each of the clients should have rest of the files)
+Then each of the players should run the clients.py script.(server machine should have only server.py file and each of the clients should have rest of the files)

 Enjoy playing TicTacToe.